-- Lawsuit or workman’s compensation?
+- Do I pursue a lawsuit or workman’s compensation?

 - What are survival actions?

-- When does a wrongful death case go to trial?
+- When does a Wrongful Death case go to trial?

-What does OSHA say about wrongful death?
+What do OSHA officials say about Wrongful Death?

 According to OSHA (Occupational Safety and Health Administration), the statistics for construction site-specific related workplace wrongful death is staggering!
 Nearly 19%!
 OSHA lists causes of the most common reasons for construction site employee deaths.
 These causes are the “fatal four”.

 What are the “fatal four” according to OSHA?